 - Provide proof of high school completion or equivalent, (foreign students must provide a notarized English-translated transcript)

-- Successful completion of our in-house Math and English Comprehension test (call our main office at 860-215-9028 to schedule time to take the test)
+- Successful completion of our in-house Math and English Comprehension test

 - Proof of TB (PPD) test results

 - Proof of 2 Measles, 2 Mumps & 1 Rubella or Titer vaccines • Proof of Chicken Pox vaccine (varicella/varivax) or antibody Titer

 - DTap-Diptheria, pertussis and Tetanus

 - Depending on your clinical placement, a flu shot may be required.

 It is mandatory that you provide all necessary forms with your registration.
 A seat will not be held until all of your documentation and payment are received.

 - Prior to submitting your registration you must successfully complete our in-house Math and English Comprehension test.
 The in-house testing arrangements must be made prior to submitting your registration and payment.
 Waiver for the testing will be considered for those who provide proof of prior college-level courses.

 - To make an appointment for a Wednesday only entrance exam from 10 a.m. to 11 a.m., please sign up as follows:

 - Complete the requested information.
 When asked for a Student ID number, please notate “non-credit” and the type of test you are taking (for example, CNA).
 You will receive a confirmation text or email of this scheduled appointment.